vagrant-libvirt/vagrant-libvirt/docs/configuration.markdown

   or "spice".
 * `graphics_port` - Sets the port for the display protocol to bind to.
   Defaults to `-1`, which will be set automatically by libvirt.
+* `graphics_websocket` - Sets the websocket port for the display protocol to bind to.
+  Defaults to `-1`, which will be set automatically by libvirt.
+  The autoport configuration has no effect on the websocket port due to security reasons.
 * `graphics_ip` - Sets the IP for the display protocol to bind to.
 Defaults to "127.0.0.1".
 * `graphics_passwd` - Sets the password for the display protocol.
 Working for